 Subpart F. Reports.
 Semiannual reports on all contracts with values greater than $1,000,000, except those listed in Subpart E, shall be provided to the Board’s finance and facilities committee and available on the system's website.

-- Procedure 5.14.2 Consultant, Professional or Technical Services Contracts
+- Procedure 5.14.2 Consultant, Professional or Technical Services, and Income Contracts

 - Procedure 5.14.5 Purchasing

 - Procedure 6.7.2 Leasing College or University Property